 Business and supporting documentation which has not been included in the advertised agenda must be submitted to the president five (5) calendar days before the General Meeting, and requires a two-thirds (2/3) majority in order for the topic to be added to the agenda at the General Meeting.

 No new business shall be transacted at the General Meeting unless the prescribed timelines and requirements are fulfilled.

-Agenda of General Meetings
+Agenda of Annual General Meetings

 The agenda generated by the President and approved by the Board must include the following: